 (b) causing to be removed any person who obstructs the approaches to a polling place; or

-(c) causing to be arrested and taken before a Justice of the Peace, without any other warrant than this Act, any person reasonably suspected by the Returning Officer or presiding officer of committing or attempting to commit at a polling place any of the offences mentioned in this Act.
+(c) causing to be arrested and taken before a justice of the peace, without any other warrant than this Act, any person reasonably suspected by the returning officer or presiding officer of committing or attempting to commit at a polling place any of the offences mentioned in this Act.

-(2) All members of the Police Force shall aid and assist the Returning Officer or presiding officer in the performance of his duty.
+(2) All members of the Police Force shall aid and assist the returning officer or presiding officer in the performance of his duty.

 117. Conduct of the poll